-For some extra fun, we've included some fun EagleForce stickers and extra information about our team so that you can show off your spirit as an honorary Eaglet!
+For some extra fun, we've included EagleForce stickers and an EagleForce keychain charm so that you can show off your spirit as an honorary Eaglet!

 Share your fun with us!

 We'd love to see how you have fun with STEAM!
 With the help of a parent or guardian, scan the QR code to send us pictures of your activities - remember to ask for your parent or guardian's permission first!
 (You can also email your photos and feedback to Board@EagleForceRobotics.org.)